4 Ways to Check If a Key Exists in JavaScript Object

 console.log(checkForAddress); // false

-The Object.keys() method returns the keys of an object as an array while keeping its corresponding values unchanged.
-We can use it to check if a key exists by finding if it is included in the returned array.
+The Object.keys() method returns the keys of an object as a JavaScript array while keeping its corresponding values unchanged.
+We can check if an object has the specified property by seeing if it is in the returned array.

 const user = {